Essential Travel Tips for a Winter Road Trip in Canada

 Be prepared for short driving days

-Daylight is limited in the winter.
+Daylight is limited during the winter months, especially in Canada.
 I don’t know about you, but I hate driving in the dark, especially during winter when blizzards, black ice and freezing rain is all possible.

-On our winter road trip in Canada, we drove when the sun was coming up and generally stopped soon after it went down.
+When we drove across Canada in winter, we drove when the sun was coming up and generally stopped soon after it went down.
 This reduced our driving window to approximately 7am – 4pm, depending on time zone and location.

-Yep, don’t forget that if you drive across Canada you will be passing through a number of different time zones!
+If you have a similarly long trip to make in winter, don’t forget that you’ll probably pass through a few different time zones.
 Remember that the time of sunrise and sunset will vary as you drive across different provinces and territories.

 Pick your destinations carefully